Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Relationships
 ###			√	Faction Traits
 Complete
+###			C	Faction Trait Limitation to Same Content
+Limit interaction to same campaign, and if not campaign then same chunk pack
 ###			C	Vanilla Faction Traits
 For allying people and factions to Crepe/Blahd, etc.
 ##		CT	Trait Triggers